Home Compare BURL vs TSCO

 Burlington Stores vs Tractor Supply Company: Which Stock Looks Stronger in 2026?

-Tractor Supply Company holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with Tractor Supply Company carrying a narrow edge on growth.
 Burlington Stores still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-In the market, Burlington Stores carries the stronger setup — intact trend against Tractor Supply Company's broken trend.
+The market setup is currently leaning toward Burlington Stores, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Tractor Supply Company, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.